 This site is maintained by Janice Weziman.
 For ten years Janice served as Fiction editor at the Ilanot Review, an online literary journal.
-She has reviewed books for The Jerusalem Report, The New York Journal of Books and World Literature Today.
+She has reviewed books for The Jerusalem Report, The New York Journal of Books and World Literature Today, and other venues.
 Read more about Janice here.

 The Jewish perspective views the world through a unique lens.
 It brings to creative work a standpoint that traverses three millennia of human history, as well as conversations with numerous other cultures, many of which no longer exist.
 As a mode of thinking that bases itself on the written word, the Jewish perspective carries access to a wealth of texts, both interpretive and creative, a multi-faceted library of voices, languages, and genres that invites interaction.
 From its inception, Judaism has been a defining force in Western civilization, not only in its varied styles of thought, but in the very questions it poses.
 Writing Jewish fiction is an exercise in re-envisioning the individual in the framework of a long historical perspective.
 The imagined characters of Jewish fiction carry in their bones the experience and memory of Jewish history, but ultimately, it is never only about them.
 As Bernard Malamed once said "All men are Jews, except they don't know it."